systematic-magic/AgingPubMed/research_papers_html.rst

 15.1.6.
 Check that et al is separated from List of Authors by comma (,).

 15.1.7.
-Check that there is a dot (.) after last author in the List of Authors or after et al (if it is present).
+Check that there is a dot (.) either after the last author name (if there are less or equal to 14 authors), or after et al (if there are exactly 13 authors + et al), or after Group Authorship (if present).

 15.1.8.
-List of Authors can contain Group Authorship (see screenshot below).
+List of Authors can contain :ref:`Group Authorship<group_authorship>` (see screenshot below).
 Check that Group Authorship is positioned at the end of List of Authors.
 Other positions are not allowed.

 15.1.9.
 Group Authorship must be separated from author list by comma (,) and "and" word.
 Group Authorship is not counted against total number of authors in the author list quota.